bluntbrain/fit-manager/README.md

 5. **Images**: Use `FastImage` instead of the standard `Image` tag.

 ### **Merging & Pull Requests**

 1. **Merge Strategy**: Adopt a "Squash and Merge" approach for feature/fix branches.

----

-This updated list should be more in line with your project's specific requirements.